Judge denies class status in gender bias lawsuit against Publicis

-NEW YORK (Reuters) - A federal judge in Manhattan has denied a motion to grant class status to a lawsuit accusing French advertising company Publicis Group SA of discriminating against women in pay and promotions.
+NEW YORK, April 1 (Reuters) - A federal judge in Manhattan has denied a motion to grant class status to a lawsuit accusing French advertising company Publicis Group SA of discriminating against women in pay and promotions.

 In a one-paragraph order, U.S. District Judge Andrew Carter denied plaintiffs’ motion to certify a class in the lawsuit, and said his reasons would be presented in a later filing.